 - Geothermal and cold climate (air-to-air) heat pumps provide air conditioning much more efficiently than conventional central air-conditioning systems.
 As a direct result heat pumps reduce peak loads on the grid and decrease the need to invest in additional peaking generation.
 Peak load reduction also reduces transmission congestion and the costs associated with it.

-- Leaks of methane, which is the main constituent of natural gas and a powerful greenhouse gas.
-Methane leak reductions would enhances the direct CO2 reductions by between about 20 and 150 percent in a fully renewable grid (in which no natural gas is used for electricity generation).
+- Leaks of methane would be reduced.
+Methane is the main constituent of natural gas and a powerful greenhouse gas.
+Methane leak reductions would enhances the direct CO2 reductions by between about 20 percent and 150 percent in a fully renewable grid (in which no natural gas is used for electricity generation).
 The latter figure corresponds to a 5 percent leak rate and a 20-year global warming potential.

 - The use of fuel oil and propane in home heating is common in New York.
 These are relatively expensive fuels; there is no reason to delay their conversion to efficient electric systems.

 - Conversion of natural gas systems to efficient heat pumps is usually not economical on a straight dollar-cost basis.
 However, when the social cost of carbon emissions, reduction of peak load, and upstream methane emissions are taken into account, the economic case for retrofitting with efficient electric systems improves greatly.
 For the case studies of typical apartments in two-to-four unit structures, the retrofits are not economical.
 The costs in the case of multi-unit structures are quite variable; hence this conclusion should not be generalized; rather a case-by-case approach to multi-unit structures is needed whereby retrofits with both geothermal heat pumps (GHPs) and cold climate heat pumps are evaluated.

 Principal Recommendation: New York State should adopt a policy of converting fossil fuel heating systems to efficient electric systems.
-Cold climate heat pumps or geothermal heat pumps are widely available technologies that can serve the purpose.
-Leading edge heat pump technologies could reduce cost and/or increase efficiency as could widespread adoption of both GHPs and cold climate heat pumps.
+Cold climate heat pumps and geothermal heat pumps are widely available technologies that can serve this purpose.
+Other leading heat pump technologies could reduce cost and/or increase efficiency as could widespread adoption of both GHPs and cold climate heat pumps.
 Water heating conversions should be done at the same time, where possible.
-Incentives for efficient heat pump systems should be based on a combination of heating and cooling performance, with the lowest rebate being geared to an Energy Star system and the highest to the best available technology, which is currently a geothermal heat pump system.
+Incentives for efficient heat pump systems should be based on value to society and the grid, including reduction of CO2 emissions and reduction of peak loads.

 It would be most efficient to start in four areas: